alexspetty/qcalc/README.md

 ---

-Great — here's a **positioning statement** and a **compact FAQ** you can drop into your README, website, or even a conference talk to help frame *qCalc* for skeptics and newcomers alike.

----

-## 🧭 Positioning Statement: What is qCalc?
+## Positioning Statement: What is qCalc?

 **qCalc is a computational exploration of number structure, symmetry, and polarity.**

 At its surface, it's a precision command-line tool for exploring recurring decimals, numeric fields, and primality using GMP-backed arbitrary-precision math.

-At its depth, it’s a philosophical proposal: that number itself may encode not just quantity, but relational structure — expressing concepts like polarity, neutrality, and resonance.
+At its depth, it’s a philosophical proposal: that number itself may encode not just quantity, but relational structure, expressing concepts like polarity, neutrality, and resonance.

 qCalc doesn’t seek to replace classical number theory.
-Instead, it offers an alternative lens — speculative, poetic, and computational — through which to explore the patterns that emerge when numbers interact in modulated fields.
+Instead, it offers an alternative lens (speculative, poetic, and computational) through which to explore the patterns that emerge when numbers interact in modulated fields.

 It is both a tool **and** a question.